CTLab-ITMO/tiger/README.md

 ## Implementation Differences

 This implementation differs from the original TIGER paper in several key aspects.
-We have not yet fine-tuned the models to achieve optimal performance - this will be addressed in future work.
+We have not yet tuned the models to achieve optimal performance.
+This will be addressed in future work.
 Currently, most parameters are taken directly from the original papers.

 ### Key Differences: